(Arduino, Teensy, and ESP32 microcontroller: Last updated by Benjamin on December 5, 2024)

 Which board to choose?

-Simply put, we can say that an 8-bit / 16 MHz Arduino Uno or Nano board is well suited to manage a few sensors and actuators, for example, to control a trim servo, make a tachometer, or a fuel computer.
-An Arduino Mega board is enough to be the heart of an EMS (Engine Monitoring System).
-For applications requiring more computing power, such as displaying multiple gauge charts or a fluid artificial horizon while monitoring many different sensors and managing the communications between several devices over a CAN bus and several serial lines, Teensy boards are much better suited, in particular Teensy 4.1.
+In short, we can say that an 8-bit/16 MHz Arduino Uno or Nano board is well-suited to managing a few sensors and actuators (for example, to control a trim servo), building a tachometer, or building a fuel computer.
+The very first AvionicsDuino prototype (Arduino Micro-EMS) used an Arduino UNO Rev 3 board.
+It successfully monitored RPM, fuel level, fuel flow, battery level, and current.
+An Arduino Mega board could probably be enough to be the heart of an EMS (Engine Monitoring System).
+However, for applications requiring more computing power, such as displaying multiple gauge charts or an artificial horizon while monitoring many different sensors and managing communications between several devices over a CAN bus or Wi-Fi, Teensy and ESP32 boards are much better suited, particularly Teensy 4.x and ESP32-S3.